stephenredfield/InstructorResources/IssuingGrades.md

 ## Pulling Data from Canvas

-NOTE: The Grade Entry process is undergoing changes.
+- The Grade Entry process is undergoing changes.
 The current instructions for getting the grades file exported correctly can be found here: [Using the Final Grades tool](https://oregonstate.teamdynamix.com/TDClient/1935/Portal/KB/ArticleDet?ID=70831){:target="\_blank"}
 - Take the "Before using the tool" part seriously.
 Especially the "Post Grades" and "Enter Zeros" parts!
 - If you wish to adjust any edge-cases (students with exceptional participation, super-close edge cases, etc) you can do that in the Faculty Grade Entry Canvas tool (not the My.Oregonstate.Edu tool) or in the resultant Excel spreadsheet.

 ### For each student with an Incomplete grade...

 For any students you'll be giving [Incompletes](Incompletes.html){:target="\_blank"} to, or any students with outstanding Academic Misconduct reports...

-**NOTE: Be careful when adjusting grades via dropdown - it's a recipe for disaster and entering the wrong grade accidentally.**
+NOTE: Be careful when adjusting grades via dropdown - it's a recipe for disaster and entering the wrong grade accidentally.

 1. Adjust the final grade to I/X, where X is the letter grade that the final grade initially populated to (this is the grade they'll receive if they never complete their course materials)._
 2. Follow the "Last Date of Participation" steps below

 ### Last Date of Participation (Students with F's and Incompletes)

-For _ONLY_ students with F-grades or Incompletes, you'll need the _Final Date of Participation_ for financial aid purposes.
+- For _ONLY_ students with F-grades or Incompletes, you'll need the _Final Date of Participation_ for financial aid purposes.

-**NOTE 1: DO NOT close or refresh this while you're working on it.
-It will lose all your work** **NOTE 2: You can't sort to make this simple.
+- DO NOT close or refresh this while you're working on it.
+It will lose all your work
+- You can't sort to make this simple.
 Try not to miss any.**

 ### For each student with an F or an I/X grade...

-1. IN a different tab, from the Course **Navigation** sidebar, select **People**.
+1. In a different tab, from the Course **Navigation** sidebar, select **People**.
 2. After the roster loads, search the student's name.
 3. Pull the **Last Activity** date.
 4. Return to the Faculty Grade Entry tool.